Klortho/DtdAnalyzer/README.md

 This generates an XML representation of the DTD specified in the DOCTYPE declaration in the XML instance file.

-<h2>XML Structure</h2>

-The format of the output of this tool is defined in etc/dtd-information.dtd, and summarized
-here:  [Question:  why not document this DTD using the tool reflexively?]

-    declarations
-        elements
-            element+
-                @name
-                @dtdOrder
-                @model
-                declaredIn
-                context?
-                    parent+
-                        @name
-        attributes?
-            attribute+
-                @name
-                attributeDeclaration
-                    @element
-                    @mode
-                    @type
-                    @defaultValue
-                    declaredIn
-                        @systemId
-                        @publidId
-                        @lineNumber
-        parameterEntities?
-            entity+
-                @name
-                @systemId
-                @publicId
-                declaredIn - [see above]
-                value?
-        generalEntities?
-            entity+ - [see above]

 <h2>Development environment / getting started</h2>

 The development environment for this project is very rudimentary at present,